-In March 2010, Prophecy was granted an option to purchase a 2% NSR on the Ulaan Ovoo property from Dunview Services Ltd., a private British Virgin Islands company, with a cash payment of US\$130,000 and issuance of 2,000,000 Common shares of Prophecy.
+In March 2010, Prophecy was granted an option to purchase a 2% NSR on the Ulaan Ovoo property from Dunview Services Ltd., a private British Virgin Islands company, with a cash payment of US\$130,000 and issuance of 20,000 Common shares of Prophecy.
 In April 2010, Prophecy exercised the option and a total of \$1,570,000 was capitalized as acquisition costs of the property.

 On November 9, 2010, Prophecy received a mining permit from the Mongolian Ministry of Mineral Resources and Energy for the Ulaan Ovoo property.
-During the year ended December 31, 2010, Prophecy had reached technical feasibility, commenced development, and achieved some pre-commercial production, and accordingly reclassified mineral property costs to property and equipment.
+During the year ended December 31, 2010, Prophecy had reached technical feasibility, commenced development, and achieved some precommercial production, and accordingly reclassified mineral property costs to property and equipment.

 Pre-commercial operations for the period from commencement in November 2010 until December 31, 2014, along with project exploration and development costs were capitalized to Ulaan Ovoo deferred exploration costs within property and equipment.
 Coal sales revenue and associated costs to deliver the coal have been recorded against deferred exploration, within property and equipment.
+The Ulaan Ovoo property ceased pre-commercial operations in June 2015 and remains on care and maintenance as at December 31, 2016.

 In accordance with IFRS 6, Exploration for and Evaluation of Mineral Resources and IAS 36, Impairment of Assets, at December 31, 2014, the Company assessed the recoverable amount of the Ulaan Ovoo property, which consists of the deferred development costs and the mine equipment, which have both been identified as separate CGU's.
-In the year ended December 31, 2014 the Company determined there were several indicators of potential impairment of the carrying value of the Company's long-lived assets.
-The indicators of potential impairment were as follows:
+The Company determined the recoverable amount of the deferred development cost based on its expected value-in-use.
+As a result of the Company not meeting its production targets, as well as negative net cash flows realized from the Ulaan Ovoo property, there are no expected net cash flows from the project, resulting in a value in use of \$nil.
+As there were no benchmark or market changes from January 1, 2015 to December 31, 2016, the impaired value of \$nil for deferred development costs remains unchanged.